Bad - uses recursion for repetition

 Common Problems

-Describes common errors, anti-patterns and known bugs with the SimpleParse 2.0 engine.
+Common errors, anti-patterns and known issues with the SimpleParse engine.

 Repetition-as-Recursion

-Is extremely inefficient, it generates 4 new Python objects and a number of new object pointers for every match (figure > 100 bytes for each match), on top of the engine overhead in tracking the recursion, so if you have a 1-million character match that's “matching” for every character, you'll have hundreds of megabytes of memory used.
+Using recursion for repetition is extremely inefficient.
+It generates 4 new Python objects and a number of new object pointers for every match (figure >100 bytes for each match), on top of the engine overhead in tracking the recursion.
+So if you have a 1-million character match that’s “matching” for every character, you’ll have hundreds of megabytes of memory used.

 Null-match Children of Repeating Groups